I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxgiddi/ns-dxgiddi-dxgi1_3_ddi_base_functions.md

 ## Members

 `pfnBlt`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff538252">BltDXGI</a> function.

 `pfnBlt1`

 A pointer to the driver's  <a href="https://msdn.microsoft.com/library/windows/hardware/hh406235">Blt1DXGI</a> function.

 `pfnCheckPresentDurationSupport`

 A pointer to the driver's <a href="..\dxgiddi\ns-dxgiddi-_dxgi_ddi_arg_checkpresentdurationsupport.md">pfnCheckPresentDurationSupport(DXGI)</a> function.

 `pfnGetGammaCaps`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff566790">GetGammaCapsDXGI</a> function.

+`pfnGetMultiplaneOverlayCaps`

 `pfnGetMultiplaneOverlayGroupCaps`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/dn265494">pfnGetMultiplaneOverlayGroupCaps</a> function.

 `pfnOfferResources`

 A pointer to the driver's <a href="..\d3dumddi\ns-d3dumddi-_d3dddiarg_offerresources.md">pfnOfferResources</a> function.

 `pfnPresent`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569179">PresentDXGI</a> function.

 `pfnPresent1`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/dn469267">pfnPresent1(DXGI)</a> function.

+`pfnPresentMultiplaneOverlay`

 `pfnQueryResourceResidency`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569224">QueryResourceResidencyDXGI</a> function.

 `pfnReclaimResources`

 A pointer to the driver's <a href="https://msdn.microsoft.com/AF3DCD16-9F8C-442A-A9A5-9EA2BD1C3B84">pfnReclaimResources</a> function.

 `pfnReserved1`

 Reserved for system use.

 `pfnReserved2`

 Reserved for system use.

 `pfnResolveSharedResource`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569488">ResolveSharedResourceDXGI</a> function.

 `pfnRotateResourceIdentities`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569514">RotateResourceIdentitiesDXGI</a> function.

 `pfnSetDisplayMode`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569536">SetDisplayModeDXGI</a> function.

 `pfnSetResourcePriority`

 A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569657">SetResourcePriorityDXGI</a> function.

 ## Remarks
 For more info on how to use this structure, see <a href="https://msdn.microsoft.com/3a49d7cb-984f-4e4f-a549-5c0442e1c45a">Supporting the DXGI DDI</a>.

 ## Requirements
 | &nbsp; | &nbsp; |